HOW THE PRIVATE RENTAL SECTOR IS USHERING IN A RENTING REVOLUTION

 About Advantage Home Construction Insurance (AHCI)

-Advantage Home Construction Insurance (AHCI) specialise in sourcing structural defects insurance to new-build properties, underwritten by AA-rated insurers.
+Advantage Home Construction Insurance (AHCI) specialise in sourcing structural defects insurance to new-build properties, underwritten by insurers.
 Their services also span performance bonds, road and sewer bonds, conversions, commercial as well as self-build, latent defects and retrospective insurance.

 Directors David Sumner and Keith Gannon were both property developers prior to setting up AHCI and created the company with the intention of alleviating much of the hassle that developers experience when sourcing cover for their schemes.